This post may contain affiliate links, for which we earn a small commission at no additional expense to you. Click here to read our Disclosure.

 9. Fun Food

-We tried a few Dutch specialties like pannekoeken (pancakes) and many types of cheese and fell in love stroopwaffles (waffle cookies with caramel in the middle).
+There are quite a few Dutch foods to try from pannekoeken (pancakes) to many types of cheese and of course stroopwaffles (waffle cookies with caramel in the middle).
 I couldn’t talk anyone into trying the well known herring though.
 The kids particularly liked the novelty of the hot foods from a vending machine shop.

 We really enjoyed our time in Amsterdam and it was a great little taste of Europe for a few days.
 It was wonderful to see all the things the kids picked up from our few days here.
 It made me so happy to read Ella’s postcards that she wrote and realize she absorbed so much.
 Don’t write off Amsterdam with kids; it makes for a great destination for families.
 We had beautiful summer weather while we were there, but it would be equally as charming in any other season.